7 Oct 2024

 Limitations Of Virtual Reality-

-Nonetheless, as compelling as current trends and technologies of VR have been in future-proving the prospective medical education and patient care—there is one caveat: VR restraints.
+Nonetheless, as compelling as current trends and technologies of VR have been in future-proofing prospective medical education and patient care, including immersive VR medical training, there is one caveat: VR restraints.
 A difficulty to tackle here is that implementing VR within an institution requires not only equipment that can be expensive but software as well.

 Further, the technology needs adequate technical support and training for efficient use in its application.
 Users too can suffer discomfort, like motion sickness, which may limit the duration of usage.
 Finally, VR tends to lack real-life scenarios to the extent that realism is a pivotal determinant of learning, again restricting the extent to which experiential learning and clinical practice can occur.